Gediminas: Choice of religion

 Gediminas inherited land consisting of Lithuania proper, Samogitia, Navahrudak, Podlasie, Polotsk and Minsk.
-However, these possessions were all owned by the Teutonic Knights and the Livonian Order.
+However, these possessions were all threatened by the Teutonic Knights and the Livonian Order, which desired to conquer them.
 Gediminas allied himself with the Tatars against the Teutonic Order in 1319.

 The systematic raiding of Lithuania by the knights under the pretext of converting it had long since united all the Lithuanian tribes.
 For this purpose, he entered into direct diplomatic negotiations with the Holy See.
 At the end of 1322, he sent letters to Pope John XXII soliciting his protection against the persecution of the knights, informing him of the privileges already granted to the Dominicans and Franciscans in Lithuania for preaching Christianity.
 Gediminas also asked that legates should be dispatched to him in order to be baptized.
 This action was supported by the Archbishop of Riga, Frederic Lobestat.
 Following these events, peace between the Duchy and the Livonian Order was eventually conducted on 2 October 1323.

-On receiving a favourable reply from the Holy See, Gediminas issued circular letters, dated 25 January 1325, to the principal Hanseatic towns, offering a free access into his domains to men of every order and profession from nobles and knights to tillers of the soil.
+On receiving a favourable reply from the Holy See, Gediminas issued circular letters, dated 25 January 1323, to the principal Hanseatic towns, offering a free access into his domains to men of every order and profession from nobles and knights to tillers of the soil.
 The immigrants were to choose their own settlements and be governed by their own laws.
 Priests and monks were also invited to come and build churches at Vilnius and Navahrudak.
 In October 1323, representatives of the archbishop of Riga, the bishop of Dorpat, the king of Denmark, the Dominican and Franciscan orders, and the Grand Master of the Teutonic Order assembled at Vilnius, when Gediminas confirmed his promises and undertook to be baptised as soon as the papal legates arrived.
 A compact was then signed at Vilnius, in the name of the whole Christian World, between Gediminas and the delegates, confirming the promised privileges.

 On his raid upon Dobrzyń, the latest acquisition of the knights on Polish soil, gave them a ready weapon against him.
 The Prussian bishops, who were devoted to the knights, questioned the authority of Gediminas' letters and denounced him as an enemy of the faith at a synod in Elbing; his Orthodox subjects reproached him with leaning towards the Latin heresy, while the pagan Lithuanians accused him of abandoning the ancient gods.
 Gediminas disentangled himself from his difficulties by repudiating his former promises; by refusing to receive the papal legates who arrived at Riga in September 1323, and by dismissing the Franciscans from his territories.
 This led Gediminas to maintain paganism in Lithuania,even if more than twice as many Orthodox Christians lived in his realm than pagans.